eBay Logo

 eBay LogoeBay Logo eBay PNG

 “You can buy anything here,” says the eBay logo.
-A wide range of goods is promised by a bright and colorful emblem of the trading platform.
-And in addition to the best lots, a chic mood that appears after successful purchases.
+A bright and colorful emblem of the trading platform promises a wide range of goods.
+In addition to the best lots, a chic mood appears after successful purchases.

 eBay: Brand overview